BruceGitHub/namespace-protector/README.md

 The idea is that namespace in some situations can be private at all except for a specific entry point.
 For example the namespace of third parts lib.

+# Design of this project it's based

+- No NULL
+- No instanceof
+- No switch

 # todo
 - [] Adds mode DISCOVER_CONFIG, so for each lib that in the `extra` node of composer.json declares the visibility settings of the namespace lib, it can perform the validity in autonomy